 - Compare submissions against - Select what your students' papers will be checked against.

 - Similarity Report - Select your settings about what is included / excluded when papers are checked against resources.

 - Show report to students - Select when students will be able to view their Turnitin report.
 We strongly encourage faculty to allow students to view this immediately so students can use the report as a learning tool to improve their citation skills.

-NOTE: If you are creating an assignment to collect a "draft" version of a student paper, DO NOT store the draft assignment in the Institution paper repository.
+- If you are creating an assignment to collect a "draft" version of a student paper, DO NOT store the draft assignment in the Yale-only Institution paper repository.
 This will help prevent false positives when the student submits their final version of the assignment.